desihub/desimeter/README.rst

 For developers in a Windows + Anaconda environment, add a new user variable `PYTHONPATH` in the Environment Variables GUI editor.
-Include the path (for your machine) ending in `desimeter\py` in the Value field.
-After a non- exhaustive search, no easy equivalent was found for adding `desimeter\bin` to `Path`.
-You'll have to type out `python <full path to command>` at the Anaconda Prompt terminal.
+Include the path (for your machine) ending in `desimeter\\py` in the Value field.
+(Note: after an admittedly non-exhaustive search, no obvious equivalent was found for adding `desimeter\bin` to `Path`.
+You'll have to type out :code:`python <full path to command>` at the Anaconda Prompt terminal.)

 Other Notes
 -----------